 While creatine is useful for almost every athlete, it offers unique benefits for older bodybuilders.

 - Using a creatine supplement makes you stronger.
-Research shows that resistance training plus creatine supplementation improves muscle strength 8% more than lifting weights alone.
+Research shows that resistance training plus creatine supplementation improves muscle strength 8% more than lifting weights alone.5 Several meta-analyses looking specifically at older adults find creatine especially useful for gaining lean body mass and maximal strength.6 7 On average, older adults gain more than 1.3 kilograms of lean muscle mass using creatine compared to placebo during a strength-training program.

 - Prevents loss of bone mass.
 After the age of 40, we slowly start to lose bone mass.
-Strong bones are essential for healthy aging and a strong body, and lifting weights is one of the best ways to preserve both your muscles and your bone mass as you get older.
+Strong bones are essential for healthy aging and a strong body, and lifting weights is one of the best ways to preserve both your muscles and your bone mass as you get older.8 In one study, healthy older males over 50 who used creatine during a strength training program increased their bone mineral content while those who received a placebo didn’t.9 Another study showed that combining creatine with weight-lifting reduces the breakdown of bone compared to a placebo.10

 How To Use Creatine

-Creatine supplements are safe for older adults with no significant side effects.6 Even the International Olympic Committee confirms that “with the exception of increased body mass, there are no side effects associated with creatine monohydrate supplementation, and this has been extensively reviewed.”7
+Even the International Olympic Committee confirms that “with the exception of increased body mass, there are no side effects associated with creatine monohydrate supplementation, and this has been extensively reviewed.”17

 #2: Whey Protein